Scholarships and financial aid

 Appeals and financial aid – probation status

 A student not meeting the standards for satisfactory academic progress after a term of financial aid warning will have their aid suspended.
 A student who has had financial aid suspended has the opportunity to appeal such action to the financial aid appeals committee.
-This committee consists of the director of financial aid, the vice president for student life and dean of students, the vice president and dean of academic affairs and the registrar.
+This committee consists of the director of financial aid, the vice president for student life and athletics, the vice president and dean of academic affairs and the registrar.
 The appeal must be in writing and submitted directly to the director of financial aid.

 A student who has been suspended or dismissed for academic reasons has the right to appeal by submitting a letter and supporting documentation to the registrar.
 If the appeal is granted the student is eligible to continue in their academic program.
 Because the student's financial aid may also be suspended for not meeting satisfactory academic progress, a separate appeal must be submitted to the financial aid appeals committee.
 The documentation may include some or all of the same material used in the academic suspension or dismissal appeal.
 However, the satisfactory academic progress appeal must be written to the financial aid appeals committee and submitted in its entirety to the director of financial aid.
 If the appeal is granted, the student will be on financial aid probation for one term (or for the period of time in an approved academic plan).
 If the appeal is denied, the student can re-establish eligibility for financial aid as outlined below.